Why should I participate?

 What is the NEMSMBR’s relationship to the National EMS Memorial Foundation?

 We are a separate organization from the National EMS Memorial Foundation.
-We have our own leadership, mission, vision, goals and objectives.
-Our fundraising supports our own Events and the Fallen Angel Fund that will assist EMS families that have suffered a catastrophic event.
-We do not raise funds for the National EMS Memorial Foundation.
+We have our own leadership, mission, vision, and values.

-As with all organizations that seek to honor and memorialize Line of Duty Deaths we support the mission of both the aforementioned organizations.
+As with all organizations that seek to honor and memorialize Line of Duty Deaths we support the mission of both the Foundation and the Service.

 Why so many routes?

-The West Coast route was organized to enable more people to participate who cannot make the trip across the country or are unable to participate during EMS Week due to other obligations.
+The Colorado and West Coast routes were organized to enable more people to participate who cannot make the trip across the country or are unable to participate during EMS Week due to other obligations.

 How do I create my own event?